 Peel & slice the red onion (I prefer to slice thinly, but feel free to do this to your preference).

-Top off with a little extra apple cider vinegar if you need to.
+If you need to, top off with a little extra apple cider vinegar.
 Mix well or cover and shake, then set it in the fridge overnight.

 The onions keep for about two weeks, but we always eat them much faster than that! ⠀